• Parking brake warning light on

 • Repair or replace damaged wiring or connectors.

-• Replace the ABS control module if necessary.
+• Reprogram or replace the ECU if necessary.

 • OBD-II scanner